Nickchapman3773/Uranium-Fever/README.md

 - Very for simultaneously being the official Uranium Fever mascot and our biggest cheerleader.
 And I guess also for helping me figure out Github ;).
 - InTheGrave and Shabby Pirate for extensive advising on compression and BSA packing to optimize the list.
 - Vish for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
+- Wall and Vish for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.
 - My broken ram for making the compilation process a little extra spicy.
 - Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on Uranium Fever's behalf.
 - Xilando and Quicksilver5000 for giving special permissions for minor alterations of their mods included in the list, specifically Armed to the Teeth, B42 Quickthrow, and B42 Inspect.
 - PhysicsGaming for customizing multiple iterations of Keybind Quick Display so that it could be optimally utilized in Uranium Fever.
 - Conzo for making custom setting patches for multiple mods in the list.
 - DoktorAkcel for allowing the inclusion of his PipBoy 2000 Static Remover Patch that has not been formally uploaded.
-- Wall and Vish for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.
+- Canadian𝓕𝓻𝓮𝓪𝓴oneer for making the 10mm and Friends - SWEEP compatibility patch for the list.